 As the average employee becomes more connected and educated, their standards rise regarding what they expect out of the workplace.
 If employees feel like they are just another cog in the machine, their motivation, loyalty, and satisfaction with their jobs will drop significantly.
 So how do you motivate employees?

 Unfortunately, it’s not easy.
-And many managers and HR teams are seeing a big dip in their employee engagement of late.
-Whether this is caused by a lack of recognition, challenge, or reward, employees that simply go through the motions will make your company suffer.
+And many managers and teams are seeing a big dip in their employee engagement of late.
+Whether this is caused by a lack of recognition, challenge, or reward, employees that simply go through the motions will make your suffer.
 Reduced motivation can often result in a stale workplace that fails to inspire creativity, growth, and success.

 If you’re recognizing similar symptoms in your staff and wish to remedy the problem, keep reading to learn how to motivate employees and get your business back on track.